How to Remove a UCC Filing: The Essential Guide

 Do UCC Filings expire on their own?

-UCC Filings typically protect a lender’s collateral interest for five years unless it refiles.
-The UCC filing typically stays on your credit report for up to five years, even if it’s inactive.
-Many borrowers request the filing removed once the debt is paid off so it doesn’t hinder future financing options.
+Unless it refiles, UCC Filings typically protect a lender’s collateral interest for five years.
+The UCC filing usually stays on your credit report for up to five years, even if it’s inactive.
+Many borrowers request the filing be removed once the debt is paid off, so it doesn’t hinder future financing options.

 How do I dispute a UCC Lien?